The Baptist Church at Andover began with 31 people who met in homes every Sunday evening where they would gather for prayer and Bible Study.

 A Preschool and youth facility were added to the building.

 Eddie Schwarberg was called to be the fourth pastor (current) of The Baptist Church at Andover.
 Pastor Eddie was a Pastor in Knoxville, TN prior to arriving at Andover.

 Due to the Corona Virus, the church missed a total of 8-weeks of gathering together, but returned together in a spirit of joy and enthusiasm.

 Members of the Church began auditorium renovations, including a new stage and format.

 The church continues to be added to monthly with new members, experiencing both spiritual and numerical growth.
 Additionally, the church has been making renovations around the facility, including the auditorium.
-Pastor Eddie is leading the church through other future renovations with a debt-free mindset.
 We are excited about the future.